core-wg/core-problem-details/draft-ietf-core-problem-details.md

 In summary, the keys for Standard Problem Detail entries are in a global namespace that is not specific to a particular application domain.

+### Standard Problem Detail Entry: Unprocessed CoAP Option {#uco}

+{{basic}} provides a number of generally applicable Standard Problem Detail Entries.
+The present section both registers another useful Standard Problem Detail entry and serves as an example of a Standard Problem Detail Entry registration, in the registration template format that would be ready for registration.

+{:quote}
+> Key Value:
+> : TBD (assigned at registration)
+>
+> Name:
+> : unprocessed-coap-option
+>
+> CDDL type:
+> : `one-or-more<uint>`, where
+>
+>       one-or-more<T> = T / [ 2* T ]
+>
+> Brief description:
+> : Option number(s) of CoAP option(s) that were not understood
+>
+> Specification reference:
+> : {{uco}} of RFC XXXX

+The specification of the Standard Problem Detail entry referenced by the above registration template follows:

+The Standard Problem Detail entry `unprocessed-coap-option` provides the option number(s) of CoAP option(s) present in the request that could not be processed by the server.

+This may be a critical option that the server is unaware of, or an option the server is aware of but could not process (and chose not to, or was not allowed to, ignore it).

+The Concise Problem Details data item including this Standard Problem Detail Entry can be used in fulfillment of the "SHOULD" requirement in {{Section 5.4.1 of -coap}}.

+Several option numbers may be given in a list (in no particular order), without any guarantee that the list is a complete representation of all the problems in the request (as the server might have stopped processing already at one of the problematic options).
+If an option with the given number was repeated, there is no indication which of the values caused the error.

+Clients need to expect seeing options in the list they did not send in the request; this can happen if the request traversed a proxy that added the option but did not act on the problem details response being returned by the origin server.

+Note that for a few special values of unprocessed CoAP options (such as Accept or Proxy-Uri), there are special response codes (4.06 Not Acceptable, 5.05 Proxying Not Supported, respectively) to be sent instead of 4.02 Bad Option.

+For future compatibility, receivers are expected to ignore values that do not match the CDDL type given in this registration, as these might be used to provide more precise information about an option if the demand arises.  [^cabo1]

+[^cabo1]: I'm not so sure we should include this paragraph.
+Why not
+    register a new key for this case if the old one can't be understood anyway?

 ## Custom Problem Detail Entries {#new-cpdk}

 Applications may extend the Problem Details data item with